Reverse Mortgage

 what is a reverse mortgage?

-A reverse mortgage allows homeowners who are over the age of 62 to tap into the equity they’ve built up in their home — through a lump sum, a fixed monthly payment, or a line of credit.
+A reverse mortgage allows homeowners who are over the age of 62 to tap into the equity they’ve built up in their home — through a lump sum of cash, a fixed monthly payment, or a line of credit.

 Did you know?